Tetrapropylammonium

 Tetrapropylammonium (TPA) is a quaternary ammonium cation with the formula [N(C3H7)4]+, also denoted [NPr4]+ (where Pr = propyl group).
 It is a precursor to several significant industrial and laboratory catalysts.

 Properties

 TPA is chemically similar to other quaternary ammonium cations with saturated alkyl groups.
 As such, it is highly electrochemically stable, degrading only in the presence of particularly strong bases and nucleophiles.

-It is isoelectronic with tetrapropyltin and the tetrapropylboranuide anion.
+It is isoelectronic with tetrapropyltin and the tetrapropylborate anion.

 Synthesis

 Like other quaternary ammonium cations, TPA is prepared by the alkylation of the corresponding ammonia analogue, tripropylamine.
 Treatment of the amine with a primary propyl halide such as n-bromopropane yields the corresponding TPA halide salt in a Menshutkin reaction: